ColleagueRiley/Clipboard-Copy-Paste/README.md

 XNextEvent(display, &event);
 ```

 Then make sure the event is a `SelectionNotify` event.
 Then use `.selection` to make sure the type is a `CLIPBOARD`.
-Finally, make sure `.property` is not 0 and can be retrived.
+Finally, make sure `.property` is not 0 and can be retrieved.

 ```c
 if (event.type == SelectionNotify && event.xselection.selection == CLIPBOARD && event.xselection.property != 0) {
 ```

-Now you can get the convered data via [`XGetWindowProperty`](https://www.x.org/releases/X11R7.5/doc/man/man3/XChangeProperty.3.html) using the selection property.
+Now you can get the converted data via [`XGetWindowProperty`](https://www.x.org/releases/X11R7.5/doc/man/man3/XChangeProperty.3.html) using the selection property.

 ```c
     int format;